sirosen/globus-sdk-python/docs/upgrading.rst

 ``TransferData`` and ``DeleteData`` Do Not Take a ``TransferClient``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The signatures for these two data constructors has changed to remove support
+The signatures for these two data constructors have changed to remove support
 for ``transfer_client`` as their first parameter.

 Generally, update usage which passed a client to omit it: